scheinerman/ChooseOptimizer.jl/README.md

 ## Selecting and using a solver

 The `set_solver` function is used to select the optimization package desired.
-Without any arguments it selects the `Cbc` optimizer.
+Without any arguments it selects the `GLPK` optimizer.
 Otherwise, `set_solver(NAME)` is used to choose the desired optimizer, e.g., `set_solver(Gurobi)`.
 (For this to work, this must follow `using Gurboi`.)